alfonsobries/vue-tailwind-docs/content/workflow.md

 # Workflow

- How do you work with the vue-tailwind components and his different variants.
+ How to work with the vue-tailwind components and his different variants.

 <hr>